Our online security services

 Don't respond to requests for your personal information

 We will never ask you for your internet banking password or Keep Safe questions and answers.
-If you receive a phone call, email or request for your password, contact us immediately on 0800 85 20 20 or at [email protected].
+If you receive a phone call, email or request for your password, contact us immediately on 0800 85 20 20 and press 1, or at [email protected].
 If you’re overseas at the time, you can call us on +64 9 927 9641.
+We’re available Monday to Friday, 8.00am – 5.30pm.

 Install anti-virus and anti-spyware tools

-Ensure your antivirus is up-to-date as this helps increase the chances of detecting online threats.
+Ensure your antivirus is up-to-date.
+This helps increase the chances of detecting online threats.

 Update your browser regularly